 In reality, it’s impossible to know what awaits you inside the interview room.
-Some interviews are more like a casual chat, while others can feel like an intense grilling.
+Some interviews are more like a casual chat, while some UX interview questions make it feel like an intense grilling.
 Different interviewers use different techniques, but ultimately, they all have the same end goal: to find out if you’re the right person for the job.

-What might seem like simple questions on the surface can — and should — reveal a lot about you as a UX designer.
-To help you prepare for your next UX design interview, we’ve put together our top 11 UX interview questions, along with tips on how to answer them.
-Check out the video below to see a real UX designer answering the questions, and look out for special tips from our resident careers expert, Mike, too!
+What might seem like simple UX questions on the surface can—and should—reveal a lot about you as a UX designer.
+To help you prepare for your next UX design interview, we’ve put together our top 11 UX designer interview questions, along with tips on how to answer them:

 1. Tell us about yourself